 - The Takeaway: Choose Your Formula Carefully

-Here, we’ve dispelled some of the mystery behind organic baby formula brands and share some of our top options from both Europe and the United States.
+If you’re in the market for organic baby formula, we’ve dispelled some of the mystery behind organic baby formula brands and share some of our top options from both Europe and the United States.
+This list is intended as starting point for a broader conversation about nutrition to have with your family doctor.

 Likewise, US regulations allow for the use of synthetic ingredients that have been banned in European formulas due to their questionable health effects.
 These include ascorbyl palmitate, beta carotene, lutein, lycopene, L-methionine, and I-methionine.